gbmhunter/blog/content/posts/2012-03-20-electric-skateboard-pcbs-sent-to-pcb-cart-for-manufacturing.md

 - silver circuits
 ---

-{{< figure src="/images/electronics-electricskateboard/electric-skateboard-pcb-panel-camtastic.jpg" caption="Screenshot of the Gerber's sent to PCB Cart for manufacturing." caption-position="bottom" width="650px" >}}
+{{< figure src="/images/electronics-electricskateboard/electric-skateboard-pcb-panel-camtastic.jpg" caption="Screenshot of the Gerber's sent to PCB Cart for manufacturing."  width="650px" >}}

 Finally, the electric skateboard PCB's have been sent away for manufacturing.
 I eventually chose [PCB Cart](http://www.pcbcart.com/) after discovering that I couldn't run the PCB's as a 'Prototype' at [Silver Circuits](http://www.custompcb.com/) (their maximum Prototype PCB size was 160mm in any direction, my panel was 200mm).
 See the [Electrical Suppliers page](http://blog.mbedded.ninja/electronics/other/electrical-suppliers) for more info on PCB manufacturers.